 As you all will begin to know about me I don't do things the same as other people, and honestly if its not unique and different I really struggle to keep motivation to get it done...
 So in came the crazy idea:

 Now the motivation was back!
 I had picked up years ago, for project just like this, a throttle body assembly from a Yamaha V-Max outboard 2 stroke v6.
 Now the unique part that worked in my favor was the throttle body spacing almost matched the 3900 cylinder spacing in the lower intake manifold perfectly!

 A quick test fit and things were looking good:

 This process did require destroying a lower intake manifold to get low engine to have the intake ports in the right spots and enough clearance for the trunk to close:

-With that working well to have a nice plate slip in and form my transitions I began milling the adapter:
+With that cut out enough to have a plate slip in to form my transitions I began milling the adapter:

 Matching it to the gasket for the throttle bodies: